- TFS Podcast

 - Support This Site

 Epistemology is the study of knowledge and justified belief and how it is acquired, either before sensory experience (a priori) or only after sensory experience (a posteriori).
 This section of our overall worldview determines how we perceive and process information and differentiate between truth and falsehood.
-Are some beliefs properly basic e.g. the knowledge of God?
-Or are beliefs constructed from a web of many other beliefs?
-Epistemology seeks to answer this question.
+Do you believe that some beliefs are properly basic e.g. the knowledge of God?
+Or are you one to believe that personal beliefs are constructed from a web of many other beliefs?
+Understanding the epistemology of your worldview will help you answer this question for yourself and your own epistemology differs from the truth of scripture.

-Select each of the terms in the circles below to reveal in the large center circle, how each of the following epistemological worldviews determine how we can know something:
+Select each of the terms in the circles below to reveal in the large center circle, the various popular epistemological worldviews which some follow in order to determine how they can know something:

 Knowledge is acquired via sensory perception via direct observation